oliverychen/oliverychen.github.io/pages/publications/index.md

 - **Chén Y.**, Wu ZK (In progress 2014-) Optimization in Statistics: with Applications.

-- Dasgupta, N., **Chén Y.**, Basu, R., and Daoud S.S.
+- Dasgupta, N., **Chén Y.** Basu, R., and Daoud S.S.
 (2013) An Application of Unsupervised Learning Methods to Proteomic Data from Colon Cancer. *Contemporary Topics in Mathematics and Statistics with Applications*, Asian Books, Ch 9 (1): 170-184.

 ## Others